Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Tour Highlights

-• Take in the breathtaking landscapes of Kornati National Parks with a combination of beautiful coastal swims and island hopping
+• Take in a few of the 140 breathtaking islands of Kornati National Park with beautiful coastal swims and circumnavigations

-• Complete a full circumnavigation of the small islands Brusnjak and Borovnik
+• Travel to remote swim spots and complete a full circumnavigation of the small islands of Brusnjak and Borovnik

-This part of Croatia enjoys superb water clarity and the islands, islets and bays we’ll visit - not only in the Kornati National Park but also the Telašćica Nature Park and wider area - offer hundreds of swimming options.
+This part of Croatia also enjoys superb water clarity and the islands, islets, and bays we’ll visit - not only in the Kornati National Park, but also the Telašćica Nature Park and wider area - offer hundreds of swimming options and secret treasures to uncover.

-With so many natural wonders to explore, both above and below the water, your swims give you the opportunity to discover this fascinating corner of the world from a truly unique perspective.
+With so many natural wonders to find, both above and below water, your swims give you a very rare opportunity to reach places few will have ever been before you and make your own unique Dalmatian discoveries.

 Who is this trip for?